13 Signs of Cancer in Men You Need to Stop Ignoring

 A cold sore that heals is probably nothing to worry about, nor is a toothache that goes away after a trip to the dentist.
 But if you notice sores that don’t heal, pain that sticks around, white or red patches on the gums or tongue, and any swelling or numbness of the jaw, it could be a sign of some mouth cancers.
 Men who smoke or use chewing tobacco have an increased risk of developing mouth cancer, says Dr. Markman.
 “More men smoke than women.
 Smokers and users of chewing tobacco need to be far more concerned with sores in their mouth that do not heal quickly, compared to non-smokers,” he says.

 A cough that lasts three weeks or more—without other symptoms, such as a cold or allergies—could be an early symptom of lung cancer.
-Leukemia can also lead to bronchitis-like symptoms.
+Leukemia also can lead to bronchitis-like symptoms.
 “If it’s different than your regular cough and if it persists, or you cough up a little blood, that’s significant,” says Dr. Markman.
 Some lung cancer patients report chest pain that extends up into the shoulder or down the arm.
-Here are more lung cancer symptoms you shouldn't ignore.

 Blood in your stool